-In London Fire Brigade’s fire engineering team, Pete was responsible for Fire Authority approval for major projects such as the Heathrow Terminal 5 development, the King’s Cross station modernisation, upgrade of the East London Tube line, initial Crossrail concepts and the London Transport step-free program to make tube stations accessible.
+In London Fire Brigade’s fire engineering team, Pete was responsible for Fire Authority approval for major projects such as the Heathrow Terminal 5 development, the King’s Cross Station modernisation, upgrade of the East London Tube line, initial Crossrail concepts and the London Transport step-free program to make tube stations accessible.

-In 2009, Pete joined the Office of the Chief Fire and Rescue where he acted as Sir Ken Knight’s lead fire safety adviser.
+In 2009, Pete joined the Office of the Chief Fire and Rescue Adviser where he acted as Sir Ken Knight’s lead fire safety adviser.
 He advised ministers, the civil service and stakeholders on technical fire safety matters, fire service operational and fire safety practice and enforcement issues.
 He provided technical advice on behalf of Chief Fire and Rescue Adviser on government fire safety guidance documents.
 These included ‘Fire safety in purpose-built flats’, the UK Timber Frame Association Guidance on Timber Frame Under Construction and the ‘Guidance on Fire Precautions at Explosives Sites Licensed by the Health & Safety Executive’.

 Pete also worked on investigations such as the Lakanal House fire and the fires resulting in firefighter deaths at Atherstone on Stour and Shirley Towers.
-He gave technical advice to investigators and policy advice to enforces and other stakeholders.
+He gave technical advice to investigators and policy advice to enforcers and other stakeholders.
 He also advised ministers for Fire Safety Order determinations.

 Pete has extensive experience in creating technical guidance documents.
-He was a member of the British Standard committees responsible for issuing the initial versions of BS 9999, BS9991, and PAS7 as well as representing the Chief Fire and Rescue Adviser on the BS 0 Management Committee.
+He was a member of the British Standard committees responsible for issuing the initial versions of BS 9999, BS 9991, and PAS 7 as well as representing the Chief Fire and Rescue Adviser on the BS 0 Management Committee.
 He also worked with the National Fire Chiefs Council providing advice on fire risk assessment on high-rise residential buildings.

-Within the private sector, Pete worked very closely with major residential developers and housing associations following the Grenfell fire, providing technical advice on external wall cladding system fire performance and advice on building regulation compliance and enforcement.
+Within the private sector, Pete worked very closely with major residential developers and housing associations following the Grenfell fire, providing technical advice on external wall cladding system fire performance and advice on Building Regulation compliance and enforcement.